moveit/moveit_tutorials/doc/trapezoidal_industrial_planner/trapezoidal_industrial_planner.rst

 Using the command planner
 -------------------------

-The *trapezoidal::CommandPlanner* is provided as MoveIt Motion Planning Pipeline and, therefore, can be used with all other manipulators using MoveIt.
+The *trapezoidal::CommandPlanner* is provided as a MoveIt Motion Planning Pipeline and, therefore, can be used with all other manipulators using MoveIt.
 Loading the plugin requires the param ``/move_group/planner_plugin`` to be set to ``trapezoidal::CommandPlanner``